 A (drawer) issued a cheque of 20000 Rs in favor of B (drawee) for a date of 31.03.2023.
-A presents that cheque in the bank to get clearance but after presenting that cheque he gets that cheque clear in the bank statement in the morning and in the evening cheque bounce with a reason (funds insufficient).
+A presents that cheque in the bank to get clearance but after presenting that cheque he gets that cheque clear in the bank statement in the morning and in the evening cheque bounces with a reason (funds insufficient).
 In this case, B will see two entries of credit and debit of 20000 Rs in his bank account statement.

 Why do banks charge for insufficient funds?

-- Sometimes, the funds deposited in an account may not be fully settled, causing a lower than estimated balance.
+- Sometimes, the funds deposited in an account may not be fully settled, causing a lower-than-estimated balance.

 - When the bank provides the overdraft facility to the drawer but the drawer decline to pay due to insufficient fund then the bank charges apply.

 - The bank charges for insufficient funds to encourage customers to maintain good credit habits and should only issue cheques when they have funds in the Account.

 - And further, they have to answer and may have to service the client of other banks’ desires in order to start a lawsuit against you.

 - Banks want good clean customers, not people who become headaches and bring a bad name to the bank.